B

 Why the Timing is Right

-The male optimization movement is mainstream: Huberman Lab has 5M+ subscribers, Attia's longevity content dominates, r/peptides has 100K+ members.
-Men 30-55 are actively seeking recovery, performance, and longevity solutions.
-This is the moment to build a brand for them.
+The health optimization movement has gone mainstream: Huberman Lab has 5M+ subscribers, Attia's longevity content dominates, r/peptides has 100K+ members.
+Adults 30-55 are actively seeking recovery, performance, and longevity solutions.
+Both men and women are investing in proactive health.

 GLP-1 Revolution Created Market Awareness

 Ozempic/Wegovy normalized injectable therapeutics.
-Men are now comfortable with self-administered injections and telehealth prescriptions for body composition optimization.
+People are now comfortable with self-administered injections and telehealth prescriptions.
+Pre-filled pens are the next evolution — eliminating the last barrier (reconstitution from vials).

 Telehealth Infrastructure Matured

 Platforms like CareValidate, OpenLoop, and Wheel provide turnkey telehealth-as-a-service.
-A single founder with $20K can launch what required $5M and 50 employees in 2020.
+A single founder with $22K can launch what required $5M and 50 employees in 2020.
+Medvi proved this at $1.8B scale.

 AI tools have collapsed the cost of building a DTC health brand by 90%+.
+Entire websites, apps, and marketing systems can be vibe-coded at near-zero cost.
 One person with AI can handle marketing, customer service, content creation, and analytics.
+The $22K start is real.

 The Medvi Precedent